Jurica Jerković: FC Zürich

-In 1978, he moved to FC Zürich at the age of 28.
+In 1978, Jerković moved to FC Zürich at the age of 28.
 During his time there he won the Swiss championship in 1981 and the Swiss League Cup the same year.
 He played in the 1981–82 European Cup where he scored a hattrick in the First round against Dynamo Berlin.
 He won the Swiss Foreign Footballer of the Year award in 1979, 1982 and 1983.
 He probably went into history as one of the best foreign players in the club.
 In 1985 at the age of 35 he left Zürich for FC Lugano where he played until his retirement in 1987.

 International career

 Jerković made his international debut for Yugoslavia on 12 April 1970 against Hungary in a friendly match.
 He scored his first goal in a 2–0 victory against the Netherlands in the 1972 UEFA Euro qualifiers.
 In July 1971 he played at Pelé's farewell match where he scored an amazing goal from a long distance.
-He played 3 matches in the 1974 FIFA World Cup in which Yugoslavia past to the second round.
+He played three matches in the 1974 FIFA World Cup in which Yugoslavia passed to the second round.
 He helped his team reach the UEFA Euro 1976 where he played in both matches but Yugoslavia lost them both.
 He played his last match for Yugoslavia on 29 November 1981 against Greece in the 1982 FIFA World Cup qualifiers.
 He was selected in the Yugoslav squad for the 1982 FIFA World Cup but without any appearance.
 After the 1982 World Cup he retired from the national squad.
 He made 43 appearances and scored 6 goals for Yugoslavia.